“I need to be an anchor”

 Kolo Muani, Lindström – talented and still quite young players that Eintracht will eventually sell again?

 There are two sides to this.
-First: I often read that Eintracht Frankfurt is a training club, but that’s wrong, we’re not.
+First: I often read that Eintracht Frankfurt is a club, but that’s wrong, we’re not.
 Because we bring in players to achieve our goals, to achieve our ambitious goals.
 At the same time, secondly, if a player’s development is much faster than that of the club, we will probably sell him at some point.
 That’s quite normal.
 Then we have to find the next player on the market and bring him to us.
 That’s the challenge we’ll always have at Eintracht Frankfurt.

 Finally, on Wednesday, Eintracht Frankfurt starts the Champions League, a highlight in the club’s history, but then it’s back to the Bundesliga.
 How are the players supposed to cope with all that, physically and mentally?